IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ### Wallet Management
 The extension creates a `local_fabric_wallet` file system wallet when it is installed, which is used to connect to the `local_fabric` runtime instance and is automatically associated with that gateway.
 When `local_fabric` is started, an admin identity is added to the `local_fabric_wallet` and cannot be deleted unless the `local_fabric` runtime is torn down.

 The `Add Identity to Wallet` command will ask for a name, MSPID and a method to add an identity.
-These methods include providing a certificate and private key, or a gateway, enrollment id and secret.
+These methods include providing a certificate and private key, a JSON identity file, or a gateway, enrollment id and secret.

 For wallets associated with other remote Fabric gateways, the `Add Wallet`,`Edit Wallet` ,`Export Wallet` and `Remove Wallet` commands are available in the `Fabric Wallets` panel for wallet management.